heissonwillen/nlw/README.md

 # Next Level Week by Rocketseat

-Application developed during the first next level week by Rocketseat.
+Application developed during the first next level week hosted by Rocketseat.
 This is a both phone and web app that helps people to find garbage collection areas nearby them.

-It is going to be build with React and NodeJS.
+## Used technologies
+    *React
+    *React Native
+    *NodeJS